airattack10/greystoneprep/index.md

 <p class="stat-headline">WE ARE THE BEST</p>

-<p class="stat-text">Schreiner University sends more students to the academies than any other university in the US.</p>
+<p class="stat-text">Ozark University sends more students to the academies than any other university in the US.</p>
 </div>

 <div class="stat3">